VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="event-descriptions"></a>Event Descriptions

-- **Pitch Session** - Meet with other hackers and form teams
+- **Pitch Session** - Meet with other hackers and form teams.

 - **Beginner Workshop** - Learn about a variety of tools and skills to take VandyHacks by storm!
-We'll cover hackathon basics, getting started and finding teammates, project examples, and how to use Git and Github to collaborate with your teammates
+We'll cover hackathon basics, getting started and finding teammates, project examples, and how to use Git and Github to collaborate with your teammates.

 - **Tech Talks** - Come learn something new or brush up your hacking skills.
-Sessions will be held on: Data Science, Front End, [Flask](http://flask.pocoo.org/), [Node.js](https://nodejs.org/en/), [Unity](https://unity3d.com/)/VR, and Cryptography
+Sessions will be held on: Data Science, Front End, [Flask](http://flask.pocoo.org/), [Node.js](https://nodejs.org/en/), [Unity](https://unity3d.com/)/VR, and Cryptography.

-- **BOS Sponsor Talk** - TBA

-- **Centene Sponsor Talk** - TBA
+- **BOS Sponsor Talk** - _Turn Your Hackathon App Into Business-Ready Software_.
+Come learn about our framework of APIs and how you can turn your hack idea into a product that's ready for the market.

+- **Centene Sponsor Talk** - _How to Be a Differentiator: Technology & Team Skills_.
+Learn what tech we use to support over 13 million lives, what it takes to get involved, how to be a talent differentiator, and what hiring managers are looking for in new recruits.

 - **Tractor Supply Co Sponsor Talk** - TBA

-- **BNY Mellon Sponsor Talk** - TBA
+- **BNY Mellon Sponsor Talk** - _Don’t Git Spooked: Demystifying the Troublesome VCS_.
+Join us as we discuss the inner mechanics of Git and useful commands for everyday use!

-- **MicroStrategy Sponsor Talk** - TBA
+- **MicroStrategy Sponsor Talk** - _Predict Flight Delays With Machine Learning and R_.
+Scott Rigney, the presenter, will be posting workshop materials on a Dropbox page.
+Please install the latest versions of R and RStudio (both free) on your computer before attending the session.

-- **Fulcrum GT Sponsor Talk** - TBA
+- **Fulcrum GT Sponsor Talk** - _Building Web Applications with ReactJS_.
+We’ll cover the fundamental features of React JS and go over development of your own React app.
+Presented By: Peter Iordanov

-- **L3 ForceX Sponsor Talk** - TBA

-- **Red Ventures Sponsor Talk** - TBA
+- **Red Ventures Sponsor Talk** - _Intro to Go_.
+Learn how to build an HTTP API in Go.

-- **Wellness Night** - Join the VandyHacks team for a relaxing night of massages and a hand spa
+- **Wellness Night** - Join the VandyHacks team for a relaxing night of massages and a hand spa.

 - **Cup Stacking** - Compete to build the tallest cup tower!
-Hosted by MLH and the VandyHacks team
+Hosted by MLH and the VandyHacks team.

-- **Lightning Talks** - Stop by to hear talks given by other hackers on a large variety of topics
+- **Lightning Talks** - Stop by to hear talks given by other hackers on a large variety of topics.

 - **Women in Computing Meetup** - Come meet up with Vanderbilt's Women in Computing group for a smoothie night!

-- **Karaoke Night** - Let your inner rock star shine
+- **Karaoke Night** - Let your inner rock star shine!

-- **How to Demo Talk** - Learn how to present your project’s best face before demoing
+- **How to Demo Talk** - Learn how to present your project’s best face before demoing.

 # <a name="resources"></a>Resources